 Born in the Channel Islands, Le Tissier could have opted to play for any of the Home Countries.
 He chose England.
 It was a fateful decision that would bring a scandalously low total of just eight international caps.
 Had he taken up any of the other options, that total would surely have topped 100.
 A similarity with the acclaim of Gareth Bale playing for Wales, is not stretching the point at all.
 Had he been more prominent on the world stage, perhaps invitations from Barcelona, Madrid, Milan, Turin or Munich may have been harder to resist than the ones he rebuffed from London.
 Although, knowing the temperament of the player, maybe not.

 If international football would never see the full flowering of the Le Tissier magic, back home at his beloved Dell, he was centre stage and the star of the show for Southampton on so many occasions.
-For a side that so often were in the wrong half – and the lower portion of that half – of the league table, more often than not, even the cold bare statistics of his goalscoring record is impressive.
+For a side, that was often in the wrong half – and the lower portion of that half – of the league table, more often than not, even the cold bare statistics of his goalscoring record is impressive.

 Rarely playing as a striker and, especially in his early days often shunted out to a wide position, he scored 209 goals in 540 games for the Saints.
 It’s a more than decent record by any standards and demonstrates his commitment to keeping his club secure in the top tier of English football.
 “He wanted so much responsibility and no one else gave it to him,” previous club manager, Alan Ball once asserted.
 “Not the responsibility where you stick your foot in, but getting the ball in the hard part of the pitch.
 He was just phenomenal, he was brave.
 He had the heart of a lion.
 That was a massive thing that no-one knew.
 He kept Southampton up single-handedly for years.”